Spherical clustering in detection of groups of concomitant extremes: Introduction

-A different approach to the identification of concomitant extremes was proposed by \cite{cha2015}, and it amounts to the spherical $k$-means clustering~\cite{dhi2001} of the approximate angles.
-Each centroid is then attributed to a certain face by thresholding.
-Consistency of the spherical clustering has been recently established by~\cite{Janssen_Wan}, who also provided further numerical illustrations.
-This approach has also led to useful and interpretable results for a real world 68-dimensional dataset in the review paper~\cite{eng2020_review}.
-Finally, our problem is very different from those addressed by subspace clustering techniques for high-dimensional data~\cite[Ch.\ 15]{clustering_book}, which are popular in computer science.
+A different approach was proposed by~\cite{cha2015}, and it amounts (ignoring a preliminary dimension reduction step) to spherical $k$-means clustering~\citep{dhi2001} of the approximate angles.
+Consistency of spherical clustering for a general cost function has been recently established by~\cite{Janssen_Wan}, who also advocated interpreting centroids as `prototypes of extremal dependence'.
+Each centroid, or cluster, can then be attributed to a certain face.
+One way of doing this is to use thresholding to define respective faces, which has been employed in the review of~\cite{eng2020_review} to obtain interpretable results for a real world 68-dimensional dataset.
+Importantly, this method can be seen as a \emph{reverse threshold-and-group approach}.
+Finally, our problem is very different from those addressed by subspace clustering techniques for high-dimensional data~\citep[Ch.~15]{clustering_book}, which are popular in computer science.

-Clustering in detection of concomitant extremes may seem intuitive to some extent, and there is a growing evidence that it performs extremely well in high dimensions comparative to other methods.
-The drawback is that there is no theoretic evidence of the efficacy of this method.
-The only theory available is the consistency result by~\cite{Janssen_Wan}, but that is only marginally related to concomitant extremes.
-In this work we provide some basic theory showing that this procedure must work in certain cases indeed.
-Importantly, the $k$-means type of spherical clustering is not the best in terms of viable theoretical results, neither it is supported by simulations.
-We propose a \emph{spherical $k$-principal-components clustering} arising from an alternative cost function.
+Clustering in detection of concomitant extremes and prototypes of extremal dependence may seem intuitive to some extent, and there is growing empirical evidence in support of this method.
+The drawback is that there is no theoretical justification, apart from the consistency result by~\cite{Janssen_Wan}.
+Building upon this result, we provide some basic theory showing that the spherical clustering procedure must indeed work in certain cases.
+However, we also identify some pitfalls and show that an alternative cost function may be more appropriate for identification of concomitant extremes.
+It results in a novel \emph{spherical $k$-principal-components ($k$-pc) clustering} algorithm (a similar approach in a different context was considered in the empirical study of~\cite{Hill_et_al}; see Remark~\ref{rem:Hill} below).
 The name derives from the fact that the Perron--Frobenius eigenvectors of certain non-negative definite matrices with non-negative entries are used instead of the means in the updates of the algorithm.
-Interestingly, these matrices are the analogues of the cross-moments matrix used by~\cite{coo2019} and \cite{dre2019} in their principal component analysis of extremal dependence, whereas the bivariate case has been considered by~\cite{lar2012} in another context.
+Interestingly, these matrices are the analogues of the cross-moment matrices used by~\cite{coo2019} and \cite{dre2019} in their principal component analysis of extremal dependence, whereas the bivariate case has been considered by~\cite{lar2012} in a different context.